 An MCU (Multipoint Control Unit) is a conference bridge that can host a number of conferences at the same time depending on its port allocation.
 Participants can dial in, or the MCU can dial out to them.
 Cisco TMS supports many different models of MCU.
-The supported Cisco TelePresence MCUs are:
+In a modern Cisco TelePresence deployment we recommend the following for optimum performance:

-- Cisco TelePresence MCU

-- Cisco TelePresence Server
+- Cisco TelePresence MCU Series - Cisco TelePresence Server

-- Cisco TelePresence MPS

 Note that Cisco TMS gives each MCU port a number (starting at 1 for the first port and so on), and an alias (SIP URI/H.323 ID/E.164 alias).
-For recurrent bookings Cisco TMS always uses the same numbers for all recurrences.
+For recurrent bookings Cisco TMS uses the same port number and alias for all recurrences.

-You can specify what type of MCU Cisco TMS will use as default in scheduled conferences here:

-Administrative Tools > Configuration > Conference Settings > Preferred MCU Type in Routing.
+You can specify what type of MCU Cisco TMS will use as default in scheduled conferences here: Administrative Tools > Configuration > Conference Settings > Preferred MCU Type in Routing.